 |POLi, PayID, Direct Deposit||None|

 CoinSpot’s buy and sell limits vary by deposit type (listed in the “Deposit Methods” section of this review), as well as the individual coin being purchased.
 For trading, major coins like BTC, ETH, XRP, BCH, EOS, LTC, BNB, HOT, TRX, ADA, and NEO all have limits of $100,000 per transaction.

 All other coins have a variable limit, ranging from $100 and $50,000 depending on market liquidity at the time of transaction.
 To find the specific buy and sell limits for coins, navigate to the 'Buy/Sell' button at the top of the page and select the desired coin.
-Under the available CoinSpot funds the limit will be shown.
+Under the available CoinSpot funds, the limit will be shown.
 Customers can find the sell limit in the same position if they click on sell instead of buy.

 Over The Counter (OTC) Trading

 CoinSpot features a solid mobile trading app to buy, trade, sell, transfer from the wallet, view price graphs, display coin information and monitor a cryptocurrency portfolio in one place.
 The CoinSpot app can be downloaded from the Google Playstore or iOS Store.
-The ease of use on the app has been improved over time and is comparable to the top crypto apps in Australia for buying and sell digital assets with AUD.
+The ease of use of the app has been improved over time and is comparable to the top crypto apps in Australia for buying and sell digital assets with AUD.

 Coinspot takes security seriously and complies with the International Organization for Standardization for its security systems.
 CoinSpot is one of the only cryptocurrency exchanges in Australia to be accredited for its security systems, receiving the coveted ISO27001 award for excellence in security.
 Funds stored on the Coinspot wallet are kept safe until transferred to a secure hardware wallet.